-The team at Konscious Keto have noticed a trend in health advice recently.
+The team at Konscious Keto has noticed a trend in health advice recently.
 Alkalinity is essential to vitality, and organic lemons as well as organic apple cider vinegar, are both affordable and accessible tools we can use to regulate our bodies' pH levels.

-We'll touch on the benefits of apple cider vinegar (ACV) and why we love them, but first let's examine the powerful homeostatic—or balancing—effect of drinking lemon juice on a keto diet.
+We'll touch on the benefits of apple cider vinegar (ACV) and why we love them, but first, let's examine the powerful homeostatic—or balancing—effect of drinking lemon juice on a keto diet.

 Lemon Juice is Essential on a Keto Diet

 When we consider that the body needs to maintain a pH level of 7.35-7.45 for our cells to function correctly, and become aware of how lemon juice increases pH and elevates alkalinity when ingested, it impressively makes this fruit's medicinal and nutritional value more apparent.

 A ketogenic diet isn't inherently acidic.
 However, some food choices can produce a more acidic reaction than others in the body, while on keto.